-The Creighton University School of Medicine and the Graduate School offer a coordinated dual degree program leading to the separate conferral of both the M.D. and the M.S. in Health Care Ethics (HCE) degrees.
+The Creighton University School of Medicine and the Graduate School offer a coordinated dual degree program leading to the separate conferral of both the Doctor of Medicine (M.D.) and the Master of Science (M.S.) in Health Care Ethics (HCE) degrees.
 The program is structured so that students will receive credit toward the M.S. degree for the IDC 135 Ethical and Legal Topics in Clinical Medicine course, complete one ethics course the summer between the M1 and M2 year, and then take a full year to focus on the M.S.-HCE degree between the M2 and M3 years.
 Students will complete the M.S. degree during the M4 year by taking the MHE 609 Capstone course, which will also fulfill two M4 elective requirements.
 For more information, see Health Care Ethics, MHE) (p.
-169).
+96).